dmhacker/jester/README.md

 * ISMCTS — A player implementing
 [information-set Monte Carlo tree search](http://eprints.whiterose.ac.uk/75048/1/CowlingPowleyWhitehouse2012.pdf).
-Rather than associating a single determinization with an entire MCTS tree, every simulation determinizes and then follows an appropriate path down only one tree.
+Rather than associating a single determinization with an entire MCTS tree, every simulation determinizes and then follows an appropriate path.
+Multiple trees can be compressed into one.

 Work-in-progress options are:

+* Tabulated CFRM — Counterfactual regret minimization with Monte Carlo external sampling.
 * Human — The human player will interface with the console and will be controlled through stdin.
 * Smart — The smart player will follow a pre-defined strategy.
 The smart player will try to perform prudent actions, such as saving trump and high cards for later and attacking with low cards early and midgame.
-* Deep Q-learning — Reinforcement learning agent only available for 2-player games.